Woburn Safari Park is OPEN DAILY from the 12th April with the Road Safari, Foot Safari and Leisure Area.

-Tickets are now on available to purchase online for visit dates from the 3rd to the 16th December!
+Tickets are now available to purchase per person, for visit dates between 12th April and 16th May 2021.

 Opening times may change periodically, please check before you travel.